Jackojc/cane/README.md

 This project uses the GPL-3.0 license. (check [LICENSE](LICENSE))

 ### Progress & Discussion
-You can join the discord server in order to follow progress and/or contribute to discussion of the project. (https://discord.gg/H2qKkSd9gC)
+You can join the discord server in order to follow progress and/or contribute to discussion of the project: https://discord.gg/H2qKkSd9gC